 Read this also: Jio GigaFiber Price, Plans and Details of Jio Fiber Registration

 Cable TV operators also have the opportunity to collaborate with K-Fone to bring their services to the masses.
 Providers who are interested to establish a fast network in Kerala can use the KFON network instead of developing a new network.

 The government will charge according to the bandwidth used.
 But the network is not limited to one service provider.
 Multiple companies can use this facility.
 The IT department has clarified that the K-Fon is not a rival to networks like Reliance Jio Fiber.
 The government’s mission is to provide the infrastructure.

 Progress of KFON Project

-The first phase of the optical fiber cable will be installed at a distance of 50,000 km.
+On the completion of the first phase, a survey completed for the optical fiber cable at a distance of 50,000 km.
 The cable is delivered through KSEB’s substations via electric posts.
 When the second stage is extended, the length of the cable will increase again.

 The project is being implemented by a consortium led by Bharat Electronics Limited (Bell), a public sector undertaking under the Defense Department at a cost of Rs 1,531 crore.
 KSEB and Kerala State IT Infrastructure Limited have formed a joint venture partnership with KSEB for the project.